Tech giants spot opportunity in forecasting China's smog

 For its part, Microsoft has signed up China's environment ministry, and the environmental protection bureaus in Fujian province and Chengdu, the capital of the southwestern province of Sichuan.

-Outside China, IBM has also signed deals for air quality modeling with Delhi, one of the world's most polluted cities, and Johannesburg.
+Outside China, IBM has also signed deals for air quality modelling with Delhi, one of the world's most polluted cities, and Johannesburg.

 "We should be able to use the same base system and do air quality forecasting in different parts of the world," said Brad Gammons, the business leader behind the IBM initiative, which the company calls 'Green Horizons'.